Healthy Baked Chicken Tenders

 Instructions

-- Place the chicken tenders on lined baking sheet.
-Bake at 450 for 10-15 minutes, flip and bake for an additional 10 minutes until outside of chicken is crunchy.
-Enjoy!
+- Place the chicken tenders on a parchment lined baking sheet sprayed with olive oil..
+Bake at 425 degrees F for 15 minutes, then flip and bake for an additional 15 minutes until the outside of the chicken is browned and crispy.

 These look amazing – I’m looking for a replacement for chicken nuggets for my children as I do worry about what is inside these sorts of meals.
 Is the chicken moist inside the coating as my one worry is that they might be a bit dry?
 Also do you make your own ketchup or is there a good premade one that is ‘clean’? thanks 🙂